How to Increase Alumni Donations to Your Fundraiser

 Re-engage with alumni on social media

-Your college has a presence on social media—use it to get the most out of your campaign.
-Work with the person or team who manages those accounts to create posts promoting your campaign.
-Target social media followers who like and follow the alumni group.
+Your college has a presence on social media—use it to get the most out of your fundraiser.
+Work with the person or team who manages those accounts to create posts promoting your programs fundraiser.
+Target social media followers who like and follow the alumni community.
 Pay to promote your key posts, so they can be seen and shared by more people.
-Make effective use of tags.
-You can even create your own hashtag.
+Also make effective use of tags to help increase the amount of people you reach..
+You can even create your own hashtag to help others find you.
 The GoFundMe platform is well-integrated with major social media platforms, making sharing and mobile giving a snap.

 Make giving easy

-Crowdfunding not only makes giving simple and fast, but it involves alumni in sharing your campaign.
+Crowdfunding not only makes alumni giving simple and fast, but it involves alumni in sharing your fundraiser.
 Find alums who are active on Facebook, Twitter, and other platforms, and ask them to share your posts.

-Our data shows that every time you share your campaign, it nets an average of $43 for a cause.
+Our data shows that every time you share your fundraiser, it nets an average of $43 to show support and hopefully to increase donations for a cause.
 Sharing allows alumni to give back in more ways than one.

 Cultivate long-term relationships

 Think about alumni giving as part of a larger ongoing relationship.
-University fundraising staff know that certain alumni give large amounts of money to the school many times over the span of their lives.
+University fundraising staff know that certain alumni give large amounts of money to their alma mater many times over the span of their lives.
 These VIPs are given special treatment, not just before or after being asked for money, but continuously.